michaelmarty/UniDec/readme.md

 ## Change Log

+v.4.0.1

+Improved the peak panel by switching to white text when the background gets dark, adding commas to the masses (hopefully it will be easier to read), and **adding new right click features to label masses**.

+Added a check box to ignore zero values in UltraMeta and fixed the bar charts on UltraMeta to have the same colors as the main window.
+Also, I added the ability to right click on a file and open it in MetaUniDec.

+Mass Defect plots will now switch to kDa from Da if appropriate.

+When adding data to HDF5 files, having CID_n or SID_n in the file name will import n as the collision voltage.

+Fixed several bugs/issues to make everything run more smoothly.

 v.4.0

 Added **Quick Controls** to the main panel.
 This should allow you to turn on and off features quickly without